Experience & Activities

 Online Teaching Policies for Dr. Michelle Parrinello-Cason

 Families will receive a full refund if they withdraw before the class begins.
-Families who withdraw after class begins will receive a prorated refund based on the time remaining in the class.
-(NOTE: Refunds made more than 30 days from purchase date will be docked a 10% administrative processing fee.)
+Families who withdraw after class begins (except for Book Club enrollments) will receive a prorated refund based on the time remaining in the class.
+(NOTE: Refunds made more than 30 days from purchase date will be docked a 15% administrative processing fee.)

 If the withdrawal is for schedule conflicts or a learner struggling with class content (that is either too easy or too hard), I am happy to work with families to try to find solutions.